 Steps to enable Windows Subsystem for Linux (WSL) on Windows:

-2. Ensure that hardware virtualization is enabled in the firmware or BIOS if required by WSL 2.
+2. Enable hardware virtualization in firmware or BIOS when using WSL 2.

-3. Launch PowerShell or Windows Terminal as an administrator from the Start menu.
+3. Open PowerShell or Windows Terminal as an administrator.

 wsl --install